PoliJun/Introduction-to-Algorithms/notes/NOTES.md

 ## 14 Dynamic Programming

+-   **What is dynamic programming?**
+    > In contrast, dynamic programming applies when the
+    > subproblems overlap—that is, when subproblems share
+    > subsubproblems.
+In this context, a divide-and-conquer algorithm does
+    > more work than necessary, repeatedly solving the common
+    > subsubproblems.
+    >
+    > A dynamic-programming algorithm solves each
+    > subsubproblem just once and then saves its answer in a table, thereby
+    > avoiding the work of recomputing the answer every time it solves each
+    > subsubproblem.
 -   _optimization problems_
     > Dynamic programming typically applies to _optimization problems_.
 -   to develop dynamic programming, follow a sequence of four steps: